welew204/KSC_work/frontend/5.2-redux/activities/3_instagrim_redux/instructions.md

 Check the hints file for clues on how to solve these questions.

 1. How many "reducer store slices" are there?
 What are their names?
+>>>>> 2, altho only 1 in use/functional; they're called 'posts' and 'avatars' ; they each are "A function that accepts an initial state, an object full of reducer functions, and a "slice name", and automatically generates action creators and action types that correspond to the reducers and state."

 2. How do the "reducer store slices" get combined?
+>>>>> in the index.js step, which wraps the entire App.js (as well as the <BrowserRouter>)

 3. How are utility functions getting imported into "src/reducers/posts.js"?
+>>>>> uh just via relative import....?

 4. Open up the "ADD" modal while in the AVATARS page.
 Note the new URL.
     - How is this done?
+    >>>> via adding a Route, and then a Link to that Route, all within the AvatarManagement.js page
     - How does the "Route" in AvatarManagement create a sort of "subpage"?
+    >>>>> just via nested routing defined in the Route 'path='